pckhib/node-red-contrib-google/README.md

 ```

-and connect it to the google node
+and connect it to the google node.
+If all has gone well you should be able to upload a file from node red